mitchdavenport88/family-feasts/TESTING.md

     * In three columns on screen widths between 992px and 1200px.
     * In two columns on screen widths between 768px and 992px.
     * In one column on screen widths below 768px.
-8. This page is only accessable to users that have admin rights (is_admin: True) set up in the database.
-If I try to access this page via the URL logged out or as a normal registered user then I should get redirected to either the login page or my user profile page told via a flash message “you don’t have authorization to access this page!”

 **Delete functions:**
-1. Checked that all deletion buttons prompt the “are you sure” modal to appear to proceed with the deletion.
+1. Checked that all deletion buttons prompt the “are you sure...” modal to appear to proceed with the deletion.
     * The close button closes the modal with no action taken.
     * The delete button triggers the deletion process.
 2. Deleting a recipe: